AaronAmberman/WPF.Translations/README.md

 A place holder for active translation object so that if may be easily referenced.

 #### Translator
 A default implementation to manage a collection of translations.
 Custom translators can be built using the interface aforementioned.
-Add translations to the translator via the methods ***AddResourceDictionaryForTranslation*** or ***AddResourceDictionariesForTranslation***.
+Add translations to the translator via the methods ***AddResourceForTranslation*** or ***AddResourcesForTranslation***.

 #### Translation
 ***The magic class of the API***.
 The core idea here is that this object is a [DynamicObject](https://learn.microsoft.com/en-us/dotnet/api/system.dynamic.dynamicobject?view=net-7.0) so that it can have dynamic properties set on it.
 This is how I build the generic translation object that could have any key.